-The Company is a party to a license agreement with Penn for an exclusive, worldwide license to specified patent rights. rights in the ophthalmic field of use.
+The Company is a party to a license agreement with Penn for an exclusive, worldwide license to specified patent rights in the ophthalmic field of use.
 The Company is required to pay annual maintenance fees of \$0.1 million until the first sale of a licensed product.
 The Company is also required to make milestone payments aggregating up to \$3.2 million based upon the achievement of specified development and regulatory milestones and up to \$5.0 million based upon the achievement of specified annual sales milestones with respect to each licensed product, and to pay low single-digit royalties based on net sales of each licensed product and with minimum quarterly royalty thresholds.
 In addition, the Company is obligated to pay a specified portion of income it receives from sublicensees.

 In April 2023, the Company paid \$2.3 million for the achievement of a regulatory milestone as a result of the FDA approval of SYFOVRE in February 2023.
-Additionally, as of September 30, 2023, the Company recorded in accrued expenses \$5.0 million as a result of the achievement of sales milestones for SYFOVRE.
+Additionally, as of September 30, 2023, In 2023, the Company recorded in accrued expenses incurred \$5.0 million as a result of the achievement of sales milestones for SYFOVRE, SYFOVRE of which the Company paid \$2.0 million in October 2023 and the remaining \$3.0 million in January 2024.

-As of September 30, 2023, the Company has incurred royalty expense of \$8.3 million on sales of SYFOVRE.
+As of September 30, 2023 March 31, 2024, the Company has incurred an aggregate royalty expense of \$8.3 13.4 million on sales of SYFOVRE.